 The upbringing of positive personality traits must go hand in hand with the learning process because they are interrelated.
 The personality of the teacher is extremely important.
 How much he or she is developed as a person, as a spirituality and as an ambition to achieve academic goals, depends on the development and the level of development of the students themselves.

-will make a huge difference for children to communicate in the learning process more with good role models than with technical means.
+The school of the future needs more spiritually developed teachers and teachers with worthy personal qualities.
+This will make a huge difference for children to communicate in the learning process more with good role models than with technical means.
 Nothing can replace human presence and good communication in the learning process.

-and nature in its various manifestations must be actively used in the educational process.
+The presence of art and nature in its various manifestations must be actively used in the educational process.
 Regardless of the subject matter, art and nature can enrich, develop, harmonize the learning process, can pave the way for a civilized and cultivated path to knowledge.
 Art in its various manifestations - music, ballet, fine arts and other forms of creative expression - can be used as a tool and language for better communication with the student regardless of the subject.
 Known for their therapeutic power and relaxing effect on the human psyche.

 And the most important message to teachers, principals and parents should still be - children need to be loved as they are.
 Still imperfect in development, full of surprises, disobedient.
 This moving energy must be directed with love and appropriate forms of expression must be found.
 This moving and sometimes disobedient energy should not be punished and suppressed, but transformed into creative.

-should feel that they are loved and respected, and that the school is a calm place for them full of joy and inspiration, where they would love to go.
+Because the most important thing for the school is - the children should feel that they are loved and respected, and that the school is a calm place for them full of joy and inspiration, where they would love to go.

 (Elena S. Lyubenova)